FG-AI4H/health-aiaudit-platform/docs/_host.md

 # Hosting Benchmarks
 In addition to this documentation, our onboarding team is continually creating [training resources](https://drive.google.com/drive/folders/1VtZqqDt5YbtC9ODFdTVsJV9It3_8LKH2) that help new benchmarks host to understand the process better.

-In general the process of uploading a benachmark to our platform consists of configuring and uploading [this starter package](https://github.com/FG-AI4H/health-aiaudit-benchmark-starters) to our platform.
+In general the process of uploading a benchmark to our platform consists of configuring and uploading [this starter package](https://github.com/FG-AI4H/health-aiaudit-benchmark-starters) to our platform.
 The repository also contains a demo configuration in the folder **retino-public-example**.
 >[!ATTENTION]
  >Please note that after configuration you need to delete the demo folder.
 Otherwise it can cause errors when initializing the challenge on the platform.